 Even when imbalance related injuries are minor they can seriously affect a person’s quality of life by leading to self-imposed activity restrictions, fear of falling, social isolation, or other unhealthy behaviors.
 This makes appropriate and accurate evaluation, diagnosis, and treatment of dizziness and imbalance very important.
 Evaluation and diagnosis can lead to a management plan which will help control the effects of dizziness, decrease the risk of injury, and lead to more functional independence.

-The Hearing and Balance Center is unique with its trained, highly qualified, and experienced physical therapists and audiologist who work with patients experiencing dizziness, imbalance, and other issues in order to improve their symptoms as well as help them achieve their goals and function independently on a daily basis.
+We are unique in our ability to assist those with balance issues because our staff includes trained, highly qualified, and experienced physical therapists and audiologists.
+The team work with patients experiencing dizziness, imbalance, and other issues in order to help you improve your symptoms and allow you to function independently on a daily basis.